namjyot/chat-app/README.md

 # Chat Application

-This is a chat application build using MERN and socket.io to chat with anyone in real time.
+This is a chat application built using MERN (MongoDB, Express, React, Node.js) and socket.io

+The main purpose of this application is that it allows a person to chat with another person in real time.

+I made this as a major project for my Bachelor's degree in final year.

-You can make groups and chat with multiple people at the same time
+You can also make groups and chat with multiple people at the same time.

 Made by namjyot ❤️❤️